openjdk/guide/src/index.md

 ## GTest

 As mentioned the Google test framework is mainly used for C++ unit tests.
 There are several of these in the `test/hotspot` directory.
+Currently, only the C++ code in the JVM area is supported by the OpenJDK GTest framework.
 The tests can be run without starting the JVM, which enables testing of JVM data structures that would be fragile to play with in a running JVM.

     static int demo_comparator(int a, int b) {
       if (a == b) {